Dark French stout beer in a glass with creamy head.

 I recently tried La Grosse Armada from The Piggy Brewing Company, and it’s quite something.
 It’s listed as a Triple New England IPA, which usually means it’s going to be big on flavor and aroma.
 This one comes in at 10% ABV, so it’s definitely not a session beer.

 What stood out to me were the hops they used.
 They packed it with Ekuanot, Columbus, Mosaic, Falconner’s Flight, and Azacca.
 That’s a lot of different hop profiles going on, and I was curious how they’d all play together.
-The result is a really aromatic beer with a lot of tropical and citrus notes, but it doesn’t feel overly bitter.
+The result is a really aromatic beer with a lot of tropical and citrus notes, but it doesn’t feel overly bitter, making it one of the more unique French beers available today.
 It’s got that hazy look you expect from a NEIPA, and the mouthfeel is pretty smooth, which is nice for a beer this strong.

 Here’s a quick look at the stats:

-It’s a beer that really showcases what a brewery can do when they go all out with the hop combinations.
-I found it to be a really enjoyable experience, especially if you like IPAs that are big and bold without being harsh.
+It’s a beer that pretty much shows what a brewery can do when they really go all out with the hop combos, like not holding anything back.
+I ended up thinking it was a genuinely enjoyable experience too, in part because it hits that sweet spot if you like IPAs that come in big and bold, but still don’t feel harsh.

-When I first heard about Stamina, I was intrigued.
-It’s a stout that really lives up to its name, offering a robust and satisfying experience.
-It’s not just another dark beer; it’s got a depth that keeps you coming back for another sip.
+When I first heard about Stamina, I got curious.
+It’s a stout that really lives up to its own name, giving you a solid and satisfying experience.
+It’s not only another dark beer, it has a sort of depth that keeps pulling you back for one more sip, like you know you shouldn’t but you still do.

 This beer has a really nice balance.
 You get that roasted malt character, which is pretty standard for a stout, but it’s not overpowering.
-It’s smooth, with hints of coffee and maybe a touch of dark chocolate.
+It’s smooth, with hints of coffee and maybe a touch of dark chocolate, making it an excellent coffee flavored stout beer.
 The finish is surprisingly clean, which I appreciate in a beer this full-bodied.
 It doesn’t leave that heavy, lingering bitterness that some stouts do.

 I found Stamina to be quite versatile.
-It’s great on its own after a long day, but I also tried pairing it with some strong cheeses, and it worked wonderfully.
-It also stood up well to a rich chocolate dessert, which isn’t always the case with darker beers.
+It is great by itself after a long day, but I also tried pairing it with some pretty strong cheeses and it worked wonderfully for me.
+I found it held up nicely with a rich chocolate dessert too, which isn’t always how darker beers behave, so that was a pleasant surprise.

 Here’s a quick look at what I noticed:

 It’s a solid example of what a well-crafted stout can be.
 If you’re exploring the French craft beer scene, which is really growing these days [a0ce], Stamina is definitely worth seeking out.
-It’s a beer that shows real care went into its creation.
+It’s a beer that shows real care went into its creation, highlighting the quality coming from modern French craft breweries.

-I recently came across Menestho, and it’s a stout that really makes you stop and think.
-It’s not just another dark beer; it has a certain presence.
-This brew offers a complex flavor profile that’s both rich and surprisingly smooth.
+I recently ran into Menestho, and it’s this stout that kinda makes you pause, like, you have to stop a sec and think.
+It’s not just another dark beer either, it has a real presence about it.
+The brew also brings a complex flavor profile that feels rich and at the same time surprisingly smooth.

 When I tried it, I noticed a few things that stood out:

-- Finish: It has a lingering finish, warm and satisfying, without being overly heavy.
+• Finish: It has a lingering warmth and satisfaction, without being overly heavy.

-It’s the kind of stout that’s perfect for a quiet evening.
-I found it to be a really well-crafted beer that shows a lot of attention to detail from the brewers.
+It’s the kind of stout that feels right for a calm evening.
+I found it to be a really well craft beer that kind of shows a lot of attention to the details, from the brewers too, and it just works, somehow.

-This beer is a solid choice for anyone who appreciates a well-balanced, flavorful stout.
-It’s not overly sweet, which I appreciate, and the complexity keeps you coming back for another sip.
+This beer is kind of a solid pick for anybody who really likes that well-balanced, flavorful stout thing.
+It’s not too sweet, which I like a lot, and the complexity just keeps you pulling back for one more sip, even when you probably should stop.

 Conclusion

-Exploring the world of French stouts and dark beers has been quite an adventure.
-From the rich, bourbon-aged Choco Stress to the complex Sacred Heart series, there’s a whole spectrum of dark, delicious beers to discover.
-I’ve found that France’s craft beer scene is really stepping up, offering unique and high-quality options for anyone who loves a good stout or a dark, malty brew.
-So next time you’re looking for something special, don’t overlook these fantastic French offerings.
-Cheers!
+Exploring the world of French stouts and dark beers has been quite an adventure and a great introduction to French beer culture.
+From the rich, bourbon-aged Choco Stress to the complex Sacred Heart series, there’s a whole spectrum of dark, delicious popular French craft beers to discover.

 Frequently Asked Questions